A little history of Murano, Burano and Torcello

 How to visit the Islands of Venice: Murano, Burano and Torcello?

 A respectable stay in Venice can't fail to include a visit to the islands of Murano, Burano and Torcello.
-To fully understand the characteristics of each one of them it is recommended to book a guided tour, this option is possible either in a group or with a private guide.
+To fully understand the characteristics of each one of them it is recommended to join a guided tour, this option is possible either in a group tour by boat or by booking a private tour of the islands.

 Other attractions in the area